scala/scala-collection-laws/README.md

 To generate, recompile even tests whose source hasn't changed, and run, `make full`

+To generate all the tests but run only the ones that have changed, `make quick`

 By default, it uses three threads at a time to compile/run (`--run=3`).
 This can be altered in the makefile.

-If you want to only run tests that have been modified and therefore probably need to be recompiled, use `--changed` (this is not in the makefile)
+If you want to only run tests that have been modified and therefore probably need to be recompiled, use `--changed` (`quick` uses this)

 If you want to recompile everything whether or not the source was changed on this run, use `--recompile` (`full` uses this)